SakSal-tech/trade-capture-system/docs/FrontEndDeveloperLog.md

 Server-side: ensure server validates/sanitizes — client checks are UX-only.
 Potential code/quality notes

-Linter might warn that the useEffect references touched but doesn't list it in deps — this is intentional (you prevent stomping user edits), but consider documenting the intention in a comment or using a clearer effect condition. isValid currently tests text for </> rather than trimmed; either is fine, but be consistent.
+Linter might warn that the useEffect references touched but doesn't list it in deps — this is intentional (I prevent stomping user edits), but consider documenting the intention in a comment or using a clearer effect condition. isValid currently tests text for </> rather than trimmed; either is fine, but be consistent.
 The label isn't linked to the textarea id (accessibility gap).
-No obvious syntax errors in the snippet you shared.
+No obvious syntax errors in the snippet I shared.
 Suggested next step (one small change)

 I need first adding the accessibility fix (small, safe, and quick).
-If you want, I can give the exact single line to paste now:
+If I want, I can give the exact single line to paste now:

 Replace the label line with:
 <label htmlFor="settlement-instructions"> Settlement Instructions</label>